Andy Cohen: Career

 Cohen and close friend Anderson Cooper announced that they would be going on a national tour to perform their conversational stage show AC2 beginning in March 2015.
 The tour opened in Boston, followed by Miami Beach, Chicago and Atlanta.
 The idea for the show came about after Cooper interviewed Cohen about his then-latest book, The Andy Cohen Diaries, at an event at the 92nd Street Y in New York City.
 Since then, the two-man show has continued to tour reaching over 50 cities as of October 2018.

 On December 31, 2015, Cohen hosted a one-off live edition of Hollywood Game Night (New Year's Eve Game Night), and co-hosted New Year's Eve with Carson Daly, for NBC.

 In 2016, the publisher Henry Holt and Company announced it was launching the imprint Andy Cohen Books.
 Cohen's third memoir Superficial: More Adventures From the Andy Cohen Diaries was published in November 2016.
 A sequel to The Andy Cohen Diaries, the book covers diary entries for the subsequent two years.
 Superficial became a Times Best Seller among books written by celebrities.

 In January 2017, Fox ordered a revival of Love Connection hosted by Cohen.
 The hour-long game show premiered on May 25.
 The same month, Cohen played himself on the Netflix series, Unbreakable Kimmy Schmidt.
 In August 2017, Fox announced that it would renew Love Connection for a second season.
 Later that year, Cohen succeeded Kathy Griffin as co-host of CNN's New Year's Eve coverage alongside Cooper.

 In 2018, Cohen played himself on the show Riverdale as a friend of the Lodge family.
 He made a March 2018 appearance as a guest judge in an episode of the VH1 reality-television series RuPaul's Drag Race.

-In December 2018, 2019, 2020, 2021 and 2022, he again co-hosted CNN's New Year's Eve coverage with Anderson Cooper.
+Since December 2018, Cohen has co-hosted CNN's New Year's Eve coverage with Anderson Cooper.

+On April 16, 2022, The Real Housewives star Nene Leakes filed a federal lawsuit against NBCUniversal, Bravo, production companies True Entertainment and Truly Original, and series producer Cohen for violating federal employment and anti-discrimination laws.
+She dismissed the action and claims on August 19, 2022.

+Early in 2024, former Real Housewives stars Brandi Glanville and Leah McSweeney made headlines when they accused Cohen of sexual harassment and inappropriate and abusive behavior, specifically alleging that he pressured his cast to drink and to do drugs, and made sexually inappropriate comments (the latter for which Cohen reportedly characterized as a joke and apologized).

+In March 2024, an internal investigation by Bravo reportedly found that claims of harassment and misconduct made against Cohen by co-stars and cast on his shows were "unsubstantiated".

+In November 2024, a federal judge heard a case brought by Real Housewives star Leah McSweeney against Cohen.